 Kevin: The first step is to monitor your online reputation.
 Google yourself, or if you want to automate the process, set up a Google Alert for your name.
 Search for your name on the major social media platforms: Facebook, Twitter, Instagram, and YouTube.

 Then ask yourself, “Are there any pictures or content that I would feel comfortable showing to an admissions committee?”
 Delete any offending content.

 On Facebook, there’s an added step.
 Your friends can “tag” you on undesirable pictures, associating you with those pictures.
 Ask them to untag you.

 If someone else posts offending content, and won’t take it down, the next best step is to marginalize the content by pushing it down on the search result page.
 That means creating content that ranks higher.
 Responsible engagement of social media platforms can do this, so make sure that you’re appropriately utilizing all the social media tools available to you.

 InGenius Prep: As future physicians, what is the best advice you could give premedical students regarding the use of social media in their day to day lives and in their future professional careers?
 How should they manage the relationship between med school admissions and social media?

 KevinMD: Your online reputation is your reputation in the community.
 More patients are finding their doctors online, and so you better know what comes up on a Google search for your name.
 When you become a doctor, physician rating sites will create public profiles for you -- whether you want one or not -- which allow patients to rate you online.
 So it’s better to define yourself positively on the Web before someone else does.
 Using social media in a responsible manner is a powerful way to do so, and establish your online presence.

-If you’re applying to medical school and would like to learn more about managing your online reputation, be sure to check out Kevin’s book Establishing, Managing, and Protecting Your Online Reputation.
+If you’re applying to medical school and would like to learn more about med school admissions and social media and how to manage your online reputation, be sure to check out Kevin’s book Establishing, Managing, and Protecting Your Online Reputation.